new333333/test2/trunk/ssf/build-readme.txt

   Note: If you installed the bundle kit in a directory different from
-        C:/icecore, modify the value of the app.server.liferay.tomcat.dir property in C:/icecore-1.0/app.server.properties file to reflect the new location.
+        C:/icecore, modify the value of the app.server.liferay.tomcat.dir property in C:/icecore-1.0-src/app.server.properties file to reflect the new location.

+(1) Building ICEcore artifacts

+* For clean rebuild of ICEcore:

+  cd C:/icecore-1.0-src
+  ant clean-build

+  Note: The above command does not deploy the updated files.
+You can locate the updated files (eg. .jar file) from individual sub-project directories.

-(1) Building and deploying ICEcore
+(2) Building and deploying ICEcore

 * For clean rebuild of ICEcore and deployment into the binary installation:

   Note: Shutdown ICEcore server before executing the following command.

-  cd C:/icecore-1.0
+  cd C:/icecore-1.0-src
   ant clean-build-and-full-deploy

   Note: You can use build-and-full-deploy instead of clean-build-and-full-deploy in the above command if you want a slightly faster rebuild that only recompiles modified code.
 The time difference is not significant though.

-(2) Building and deploying at sub-projects level
+(3) Building and deploying at sub-projects level

 * Most of the subprojects have a deploy Ant target that lets you deploy updated artifacts at smaller granularity.
 Depending on the type and scope of the